Crumpsall tram stop: History

+A train arriving at Crumpsall taken from the Bury platform in October 1988.

 Crumpsall opened to the Lancashire and Yorkshire Railway on 1 September 1879 with two platforms, as part of a new line running from Radcliffe down to Bury which connected the present Bury to Rawtenstall and Bacup route to suburbs between Manchester and Bury.

 The line between Manchester and Bury underwent several modifications over the years.
 The route between Bury Interchange (a new terminus that ran directly into Bury town centre instead of Bury Bolton Street on the town centre's edge) and Manchester Victoria was closed to British Rail traffic in two halves: first between Manchester Victoria and Crumpsall after 13 July 1991 (Crumpsall remained open serving trains to Bury), then Crumpsall to Bury Interchange after 16 August 1991.
 The site reopened as a Metrolink station on 6 April 1992 with the rest of the Bury Line.

 The station installed cycle lockers in July 2011.

 In May 2015, the GMCA released a report into the potential building of the Trafford Park Line.
 Crumpsall would be the other terminus of the Trafford Park route whenever the line was constructed.
 To allow this, a third platform was to be built at Crumpsall.
 In July 2017, it was announced that works would commence.
 In December 2017 works began.

 This also saw the construction of a new foot crossing at the bottom of the platforms, completed on 7 February 2018, to replace the footbridge (which was then demolished two days later), meaning at that time, the Manchester-bound platform was only accessible via the foot-crossing south of the platforms.
 Over the April 2019 bank holiday, a crossover track was added south of the station, then over the May 2019 bank holiday weekend, the Manchester platform was resurfaced, and the boarding point tiles were added to the new platform.
 Two waiting shelters were installed on the south end of platforms 2 and 3.
 The basic concrete foundations for the stair and ramp access to Crumpsall Lane from platform 3, were also added.
 The platform became ready for passenger service in August 2019.

 Crumpsall's third platform has not been used in regular service since it opened in August 2019, likely due to constraints regarding service capacity on other lines.
-The Trafford Park Line since it opened in March 2020 has instead operated services from The Trafford Centre as far as Deansgate-Castlefield.
+The Trafford Park Line since it opened in March 2020 has instead operated services from The Trafford Centre as far as Cornbrook until 30 November 2022 when services were extended to Deansgate-Castlefield, with no publicity from TfGM about the change.
+Starting 30 March 2026, a temporary timetable change means that services from The Trafford Centre will now regularly operate as far as Crumpsall (using the third platform) until autumn 2026.

 Layout

+View of the stop taken from the Manchester platform, December 2013.